fetchai/carpark_agent/README.md

 * A PC or Mac
 * A network which the PC/Mac and Raspberry pi can connect to

-I use a wireless network as once your Raspberry Pi is set up, you want as few wires going to it as possible The GPS unit is optional and initially these instructions will focus on building the agent without the GPS Unit.
+I use a wireless network because, once your Raspberry Pi is set up, you want as few wires going to it as possible The GPS unit is optional and initially these instructions will focus on building the agent without the GPS Unit.
 I may do an additional set of instructions on how to update it to use a GPS unit.
 As mentioned in the introduction, this will also work on a Raspberry Pi 3 (4) - however, some additional sets are needed to make this work, so I'll put some notes about this at the end.

 ### Building
 The case I got has excellent instructions on how to put it together and mount the Raspberry PI and Camera inside it.
 However, this case is desgined for the Raspberry Pi 3 rather than 4 and so the side with the holes for the HDMI output will not fit on when the board is inside.
-I just left this side off, but you could probably just enlarge the holes. https://thepihut.com/blogs/raspberry-pi-tutorials/nwazet-pi-zero-camera-box-assembly-instructions
+I just left this side off, but you could probably enlarge the holes with a file. https://thepihut.com/blogs/raspberry-pi-tutorials/nwazet-pi-zero-camera-box-assembly-instructions

-I then removed the metal plate from the camera-case wall-mount and attached it to the clamp + arm and then reassembled it all.
+I will attach the clamp and arm to the box until later,

 Plug in the monitor, keyboard and mouse.

 ## 2. Preparing the Raspberry Pi
-If you have got a brand-new Raspberry Pi, then you will need to first install the Raspbian operating system.
-If you do not have a new Rasperry pi, I recommend updating your operating system to the latest version.
+If you have got a brand-new Raspberry Pi, you can simply insert the SD card, connect the power and boot up.

-With your new Raspberry Pi, you should have received an SD card with NOOBS installed on it.
-If you do not have an SD card like this, then you can turn an existing SD card into one, using the NOOBS instructions below:

-###NOOBS
+If you do not have a new Rasperry Pi SD card, you will need to make one.
+To do this follow the NOOBS insructions below.

+### NOOBS
 NOOBS is a way to get an SD card like it was when you got your Raspberry Pi new from the shop - I used the "Offline and network install" option and am using version 3.2.0:
 Go to here and follow the instructions: https://www.raspberrypi.org/downloads/noobs/

-###Installing and updating Raspbian
 Once you have set up your SD card, plug it into your Raspberry Pi, connect the power and watch it boot up.
 When prompted select the Raspbian operating system and click on Install.

+### Booting up and updating the OS
-You may be prompted to enter a password for the Raspberry PI and your wifi password so the Raspberry Pi has access to the internet.
+When you first boot your Raspberry Pi, you will be prompted to enter a password for the Raspberry PI and your wifi password so the Raspberry Pi has access to the internet.
 When it has finished you will be prompted to restart.

-It is wise to ensure your operating system is completely up to date.
+You will need to have your OS completely up to date to avoid problens with these instructions.
 Open a Terminal window and type:

     sudo apt update -y
     sudo apt-get update
     sudo apt-get dist-upgrade

 ### Configuring the Raspberry Pi
+Click on the Raspberry symbol in the top left of the screen.
+Select Preferences -> Raspberry Pi Configuration.
+Select the Interfaces tab.
+Enable the following:
+* Camera
+* SSH
+* VNC

+VNC lets us control the Raspberry Pi's desktop even when the monitor, keyboard and mouse have been disconnected.

 Find out the ip address of your raspberry pi.
 Open a Terminal and type: